mrsimpson/slides-data-in-motion/slides.md

 <!--
 What about Spring Cloud, Node-Streams, AWS SNS + Lambda?
 All are **Stateless**
-- All these solutions don't offer built-in-options for state
+- All these solutions don't offer built-in options for state
 - State is managed by the DBMS (or Kafka, looking at Kafka-streams)
 - State resides on disk
 - Simple to scale